-London institution The Barbican today announced the extension of its temporary closure period, with all events now postponed or cancelled until 30 June 2020.
+London institution The Barbican has today announced the extension of its temporary closure period, with all events now postponed or cancelled until 30 June 2020.

-“The safety of our staff and audiences is our most important consideration, so we’ve taken the decision to fully close the building during this period,” The Barbican said in a previous statement which would see the location initially closed until May 1st.
+“The safety of our staff and audiences is our most important consideration, so we’ve taken the decision to fully close the building during this period,” the Barbican said in a previous statement which would see the location initially closed until May 1st.
 “We’re sorry to the artists and audiences affected and recognise the significant impact that this closure will have on all those we work with or are due to attend our events.”

 Now though, the Barbican has extended their closure as the UK government enforces stricter social distancing measures.
 “Cancelling and postponing events at this scale really isn’t in our nature,” Sir Nicholas Kenyon, Managing Director, Barbican said in a statement.
 “However, having reviewed the current Government advice and looking at how long social distancing measures are likely to be in place, we feel we’re very unlikely to be open until at least the end of June.
 We therefore felt the best approach was to inform audiences, as well as the artists and organisations we work with, as soon as we could.
 We’ll continue to keep reviewing the closure date over the coming weeks.”